Hyperextension Injury of the Elbow

 Most commonly, MRI is utilized to determine the extent of additional damage to the ligaments and bones of your elbow.
 Elbow hyperextension can happen to anyone but is most common sports injury among players of contact sports, such as football, mixed martial arts, or boxing.
 Additionally, the hyperextension injury of the elbow can cause damage to the surrounding soft tissue.

 WHAT IS THE CAUSE A HYPEREXTENSION INJURY OF THE ELBOW?

 This type of injury occurs frequently in contact sports such as football and others.
 The elbow pain is caused when the elbow is forced to bend the wrong way, or hyperextended, causing damage to the ligaments and structures of the elbow and possibly need reconstruction.

 WHAT ARE THE SYMPTOMS OF A HYPEREXTENSION INJURY OF THE ELBOW?

 Hyperextending your elbow can cause pain, swelling, a reduced range of motion or strength, stiffness, pain to the touch, or even muscle spasms.

 Treatment for Hyperextension Injury of the Elbow

 AOA Orthopedic Specialists offer hyperextension elbow treatment in Dallas, Fort Worth, Arlington, Irving, Midlothian, Joshua, Cleburne and Mansfield.
-If you are in need of elbow hyperextension treatment email us or give us a call today at 817.3755200.
+If you are in need of elbow surgery in Dallas / Fort Worth email us or give us a call today at 817.3755200.
 Our orthopedics will be able to assist you.